Filmstar (song)

-"Filmstar" is the fifth and final single from the album Coming Up by Suede, released on 11 August 1997 on Nude Records.
-The single hit the top 10, peaking at number nine, thus making all five singles released from the album top ten hits.
+"Filmstar" is a song by English rock band Suede, released as the fifth and final single from their third album, Coming Up (1996), on 11 August 1997 through Nude Records.
+The single entered the top 10 of the UK singles chart, peaking at number nine, thus making all five singles released from the album top-10 hits.
+Outside the UK, "Filmstar" became a top-10 hit in Iceland and a top-20 hit in Finland and Sweden.
 The live songs on CD2 are performed with Neil Tennant.
 "Filmstar" was produced by Ed Buller, while "Graffiti Women" and "Duchess" were produced by Ian Caple.

+Music video

-The music video for the "Filmstar", in black and white, was directed by Zowie Broach, and features the band in a typical live concert setting.
+The music video for the "Filmstar", filmed in black and white, was directed by Zowie Broach, and features the band in a typical live concert setting.
 The audience in this case were special invitees through the band's official fanclub, who were prominently featured in the video.
 Fans who attended the shoot were treated to a short but free Suede concert as a reward for having to watch the band run through "Filmstar" multiple times, as is standard on video shoots.